Orchestrating the launch of new products is one of the processes you need to define when designing your Demand Driven model.

-- To reduce the green zone as much as possible.
+- Reduce the green zone as much as possible.
 In this phase it is more critical to get the right product to the right place with frequent replenishment rather than to be productive.

-- To secure the red zone.
+- Secure the red zone.
 You are bound to have more uncertainty.
 A good practice is to temporarily apply a red zone adjustment factor to your affected items.

 Project Scenarios and Position Adjustment Factors Accordingly